-Olympus PEN-F versus Canon G9 X Mark II
+Olympus PEN-F vs Canon G9 X Mark II

-The Olympus PEN-F and the Canon PowerShot G9 X Mark II are two digital cameras that were announced, respectively, in January 2016 and January 2017.
+The Olympus PEN-F and the Canon PowerShot G9 X Mark II are two digital cameras that were officially introduced, respectively, in January 2016 and January 2017.
 The PEN-F is a mirrorless interchangeable lens camera, while the G9X Mark II is a fixed lens compact.
 The cameras are based on a Four Thirds (PEN-F) and an one-inch (G9X Mark II) sensor.
-The Olympus has a resolution of 20.2 megapixel, whereas the Canon provides 20 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Olympus has a resolution of 20.2 megapixels, whereas the Canon provides 20 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Olympus PEN-F vs Canon G9 X Mark II

-The physical size and weight of the Olympus PEN-F and the Canon G9 X Mark II are illustrated in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the PEN-F – represents the basis for the calculations across all the size and weight measures).
+The side-by-side display below illustrates the physical size and weight of the Olympus PEN-F and the Canon G9 X Mark II.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All size dimensions are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the PEN-F – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G9 X Mark II is considerably smaller (37 percent) than the Olympus PEN-F. In this context, it is worth noting that neither the PEN-F nor the G9X Mark II are weather-sealed.